MalloZup/kubic-automation/jenkins-pipelines/README.md

 # Jenkins Pipelines

-A set of Jenkins pipelines which are not directly associated with a specific repo. e.g. Nightly builds.
+A set of Jenkins pipelines.

+We also have an utility for creating jobs-automatically.